Scarborough, North Yorkshire: Railway

-Waters
+Ferries

-Although the town has no ferry services, there are transport links to Hull which runs frequent services to northern Europe.
+Although the town has no ferry services, there are transport links to Hull, from where frequent services operate to northern Europe.

 Culture

 Media

-Scarborough receives their news and television programmes from BBC Yorkshire and ITV Yorkshire in its Oliver's Mount TV transmitter.
+Scarborough receives its news and television programmes from BBC Yorkshire and ITV Yorkshire via the Oliver's Mount TV transmitter.

+Local radio stations are BBC Radio York on 95.5 FM and community radio stations Coast & County Radio which broadcasts to Scarborough on 97.4 FM. and Radio Scarborough which broadcasts on 107.6 FM.

 Scarborough was home to local commercial radio station, Yorkshire Coast Radio, in August 2018 the station achieved the highest weekly reach of any radio station in England with a 53% weekly reach.

 However, in August 2020 YCR ceased broadcasting as it was bought out by Bauer Media and rebranded as Greatest Hits Radio Yorkshire Coast.
 The radio DJs and staff were made redundant.
-Some of the YCR team have since launched a new local station for the area, This is The Coast broadcasting online and on DAB.
+Some of the YCR team have since launched a new local station for the area, This is The Coast, broadcasting online and on DAB.

-Community radio station Coast & County Radio broadcasts to Scarborough on 97.4 FM.

-The town is also the home of the online only community radio station, Radio Scarborough.
-The station was raided in August 2017 by Ofcom for illegally broadcasting their service.